-I was advised to take things easy for six weeks which was difficult as I am a fairly active person and as soon as this was up I started playing tennis and cycling again with no difficulty although I am still not going flat out 100% but will be building up to it over the next few months.
+I was advised to take things easy for six weeks which was difficult as I am a fairly active person.
+As soon as this the six weeks had passed I started playing tennis and cycling again with no difficulty.
+I am still not going 100% flat out but building up to it over the next few months.

 I heard about Penny Brohn UK at a cancer open day at St Richard’s Hospital where cancer patients were invited to hear about the various community services available in the district.
 I listened to a speaker from Penny Brohn UK talk on the charity and what they did and thought it sounded very interesting.
 I decided to attend a Living Well course at the National Centre, near Bristol.
 My wife, who had become a carer by default, came with me.
 It was a residential two-day course and covered many different aspects of life with cancer.

 I was having difficulty coming to terms with having cancer as it had all happened so suddenly and I had previously been in good health.
 Penny Brohn UK helped me put things in perspective and helped me adjust to the aftershock of having been diagnosed with cancer, and having gone through two major operations one after the other.
 The shock of being diagnosed had left me with anxiety and difficulty sleeping; both of which Penny Brohn UK helped me to address through relaxation and mindfulness techniques.
 After attending the course I felt more at ease with myself and was able to sleep better.
 I left with good intentions about changing to a healthy diet, doing more exercise and getting more involved in my local community.